atye/ttchat/README.md

 # Configuration and Setup

- `ttchat` requires a configuration file in `$HOME/.ttchat/config.yaml` containing some account information for authentication.
+ A configuration file at `$HOME/.ttchat/config.yaml` containing some account information is required for authentication.

 ```
 clientID: "your_twitch_client_id"